 I can't recall the last time I felt this conflicted over the relative merits and missteps of a new video game.
-Typically, this is easy: it's either good, or it's not.
+Typically, this is easy: It's either good, or it's not.
 Everyone understands that.
-But Star Fox Zero, the PlatinumGames-developed Wii U comeback of anthropomorphic space-fighter pilot Fox McCloud and his zoological crew of Arwing-riding colleagues, has me both grinning like the cat who got the cream, the cake and the key to the backdoor of the bakery, and screaming obscenities at my television because, just sometimes, the whole thing feels backwards, if not actually broken.
+But Star Fox Zero, the PlatinumGames-developed Wii U comeback of anthropomorphic space-fighter pilot Fox McCloud and his zoological crew of Arwing-riding colleagues, has me both grinning like the cat who got the cream, the cake, and the key to the backdoor of the bakery, and screaming obscenities at my television because, just sometimes, the whole thing feels backward, if not actually broken.

 This disharmony begins mere seconds into the experience, before so much as a single barrel roll's been executed.
-The visuals are bright, bold, clear and crisp – but, after hours of play, soaring through the colourful skies and coasting over the shifting sands of several environmentally diverse planets in the Lylat System, I'm not certain that there's anything here that's truly pushing the hardware.
+The visuals are bright, bold, clear, and crisp—but, after hours of play, soaring through the colorful skies and coasting over the shifting sands of several environmentally diverse planets in the Lylat System, I'm not certain that there's anything here that's truly pushing the hardware.

-The game's sound design is striking, with communications between the Star Fox strike team and their commanding officer, General Pepper, broadcast through the GamePad in a wonderfully 3D fashion.
+The game's sound design is striking, with communications between the Star Fox strike team and its commanding officer, General Pepper, broadcast through the GamePad in a wonderfully 3D fashion.
 What you see on the left comes through that side of the pad and straight through your body, and likewise the right.
-Laser blasts and crashing musical crescendos are all present and correct, and while the panicked shrieks of Fox's fellow fliers can become repetitive – yes, Slippy, I hear you, and I'll be there in a second – they're each easily identifiable.
+Laser blasts and crashing musical crescendos are all present and correct, and while the panicked shrieks of Fox's fellow fliers can become repetitive—yes, Slippy, I hear you, and I'll be there in a second—they're each easily identifiable.
 The introductory voice-over, though, is tortuously bad, as is Fox's meek declarations of smashing the enemy forces.
 The appearance of a female ally around the halfway stage of the multi-route story campaign is accompanied by the worst kind of clichéd dialogue, her "sassy" personality conveyed by unnecessary innuendo.

 Article continues after the video below

-The Landmaster is comparably awkward to feel fully in control of, initially (and do note that emphasised word, there) – it took me until a boss battle with a gigantic, ground-slamming sand worm to really be comfortable.
-But that encounter illustrates how Platinum is quite aware of the problem it's made for itself: with the challenge of pointing your cannon in the correct direction half the fight itself, the worm's gigantic glowing target points are easily exploded once locked onto.
+The Landmaster is comparably awkward to feel fully in control of, initially (and do note that emphasized word, there)—it took me until a boss battle with a gigantic, ground-slamming sand worm to really be comfortable.
+But that encounter illustrates how Platinum is quite aware of the problem it's made for itself: With the challenge of pointing your cannon in the correct direction half the fight itself, the worm's gigantic glowing target points are easily exploded once locked onto.
 Beat the navigation, and you beat the big nasty.
 A simpler time is had with the hovering Gyrowing, which features a deployable robot buddy, useful for unlocking gates and hacking terminals in enemy bases.

 Or, three, you can get a friend involved, because when played in co-op, with two brains instead of one, using the GamePad and a Pro Controller (the TV perspective) in tandem, Zero becomes fantastic fun.
-If you can play it that way, do – it'll stave off the grey hair that little longer, and you might even learn a thing or two about your pal's (in)ability to follow perfectly simple instructions.
+If you can play it that way, do—it'll stave off the gray hair that little longer, and you might even learn a thing or two about your pal's (in)ability to follow perfectly simple instructions.

-So rare is the appearance of a genuinely new Wii U release featuring established Nintendo royalty that I can't imagine purchasers of Zero spending half an hour with it, losing their temper and binning the thing.
+So rare is the appearance of a genuinely new Wii U release featuring established Nintendo royalty that I can't imagine purchasers of Zero spending half an hour with it, losing their temper, and throwing it out.
 We've waited too long, and I hope that players will find the thrills to be had, by tapping away at the surface of what is, to begin with, a tough game to crack.
-After 30 minutes, I was thinking Platinum's work here represented a low for the Star Fox series, that they'd tarnished its reputation by imprinting their own idiosyncrasies on proceedings without respecting the accessibility of prior entries.
+After 30 minutes, I was thinking Platinum's work here represented a low for the Star Fox series, that the makers tarnished its reputation by imprinting their own idiosyncrasies on proceedings without respecting the accessibility of prior entries.
 But after four or five missions, I'd changed my tune.
 There is greatness here.
-Problems, too, and potentially too many for some; but who really got The Shape of Jazz To Come straight away?
+Problems, too, and potentially too many for some.
+But who really got The Shape of Jazz To Come straight away?
 Or The Fountain?
 Or Binary Domain?
-We all understand a little more about the culture around us by waiting a while in its company, without judging on a kneejerk.
+We all understand a little more about the culture around us by waiting a while in its company, without judging on a knee-jerk.

-Star Fox Zero is released exclusively for the Nintendo Wii U on April 21st.
-Also available, both bundled with Zero and as a standalone download, is Star Fox Guard, a cute tower defence game set in the same universe.
-More information at the game's official website.
+Star Fox Zero is released exclusively for the Nintendo Wii U on April 21.
+Also available, both bundled with Zero and as a standalone download, is Star Fox Guard_, a cute tower defense game set in the same universe.
+More information at the game's official website._